-Sustainable development and regional economic prosperity are priorities for the Australian, NT and Queensland governments.
-In the Queensland Water Strategy, for example, the Queensland Government (2023) looks to enable regional economic prosperity through a vision that states 'Sustainable and secure water resources are central to Queensland's economic transformation and the legacy we pass on to future generations.'
+Sustainable development and regional economic prosperity are priorities for the Australian and NT governments and science can play its role.
 Acknowledging the need for continued research, the NT Government (2023) announced a Territory Water Plan priority action to accelerate the existing water science program 'to support best practice water resource management and sustainable development.'